New Limit for Neutrinoless Double-Beta Decay of $^{100}$Mo from the CUPID-Mo Experiment

-\edit{The systematic uncertainty associated with the excess broadening of the light yield cut has been evaluated considering either the applied linear cut and linear energy dependence or a modified statistical behavior with arbitrary $a_0$ where the width of the light yield band is $\sigma(E) =\sqrt{\sigma_0^2 + (a_0 \sqrt{E})^{2}}$.
-The quantification with a set of pseudo-experiments results in a likely underestimate of the signal acceptance which is reflected in our limit setting as a multiplicative factor with uniform prior in 0.998--1.008 (Index 5).
-Lastly, we include the subdominant uncertainty in the number of \Mo atoms of 0.2\% (Index 1).} All of these nuisance parameters are considered in the limit of our blind analysis ${T_{1/2}^{0\nu} > 1.4 \times 10^{24}\,\mathrm{yr} ~ \mathrm{(90\%~C.I.)}}$.

-\edit{We further refined our analysis after unblinding, implementing a cut designed to reject high energy $\beta$ events from the $^{212}$Bi$\xrightarrow{\alpha}$\Tl$\xrightarrow{\beta}$ $^{208}$Pb branch in the thorium chain ($T_{1/2}^{^{208}\textrm{Tl}}=183\,$s, 5\,MeV $Q$-value).
+\edit{We further refined our analysis after unblinding, implementing a cut designed to reject high energy $\beta$ events from the $^{212}$Bi$\xrightarrow{\alpha} ^{208}$Pb branch in the thorium chain ($T_{1/2}^{^{208}\textrm{Tl}}=183\,$s, 5\,MeV $Q$-value).
 Similar to previous analyses with scintillating bolometers \cite{Pirro:2005ar, Azzolini2018b, Azzolini:2019nmi} we tag $^{212}$Bi $\alpha$ candidates with energies in the 6.0--6.3 MeV range, and veto any decay in the same crystal in a 10 half-life period (1832\,s).
-This cut has a negligible impact on the life-time (0.02\%) accidentally rejecting 2:10000 events, while being fully efficient in rejecting any tagged true $^{212}$Bi$\xrightarrow{\alpha}$\Tl$\xrightarrow{\beta}$ $^{208}$Pb event.
-It rejects the event highlighted in cyan in Fig.~2.
-The energy of the preceding \al candidate is consistent with the $Q$-value of $^{212}$Bi within 10 keV and the time difference between the events is 113\,s.}
+This cut has a negligible impact on the life-time (0.02\%) accidentally rejecting 2:10000 events, but it does reject the event close to the ROI in cyan in Fig.~2.
+The energy of the preceding \al candidate is consistent with the $Q$-value of $^{212}$Bi within 10 keV and the time difference between the events is 113\,s.} \edit{We report a final \onbb limit that is 1.3\% stronger and rounds to } The posterior for the flat background of the bayesian fit in this case is peaked at zero with a 90\%~C.I. of $1.1 \times 10^{-2} \,$\ckky.